Performance

 • You can't access the DOM from worker threads, so Chart.js plugins that use the DOM (including any mouse interactions) will likely not work.

-• Ensure that you have a fallback if you support browsers other than the most modern Chromium browsers.
+• Ensure that you have a fallback if you support older browsers.

 • Resizing the chart must be done manually.
 See an example in the worker code below.